 So what is one of the most popular ways to increase our productivity?
 Using Productivity tools and techniques.

-With techniques like the Pomodori Technique and the Getting Things Done method, there are a host of ways we can learn to be more productive throughout our lives.
+With techniques like the Pomodori Technique and the Getting Things Done method, there is a host of ways we can learn to be more productive throughout our lives.
 With this though comes distraction, an infinite amount of that.

-I’m not a fan of using my macbook for anything other than work.
+I’m not a fan of using my MacBook for anything other than work.
 I compare it to the idea set forth with a multitude of studies done about using gadgets in our bed.
 Our bedroom should be utilized for just Sex and Sleep.
 Anything beyond that is going to wreak havoc on our ability to effectively sleep.
 This is why we need to create certain areas where only certain types of work should be performed.